dakusui/jcunit/src/site/markdown/features/FSM.md

 states and M is number of events.

 But these N states and M events are just the model of the software under test (SUT) or we can say that it is just a tester's understanding about SUT.
+Not the SUT itself.

-And SUT might have hidden or unknown states, so it can behave unexpectedly only when it experiences a certain state transition history.
+This means that SUT might have hidden or unknown states, so it can behave unexpectedly, which means you find a bug, only when it experiences a certain state transition history.
 In FSM support feature of JCUnit, the transition history is called a 'Story'.

 If we want to test the state transition history exhaustively (all the possible path on FSM), the test cases we'll have to execute would be (N*M)^n, where n is the number of the states the SUT goes through during one Story is being executed.

-Obviously, this can easily be a too big number to finish within a pragmatical amount of time.
+Obviously, this can easily be a too big number to finish within a practical amount of time.

 In 2006, [Tsurumaki and Yanagida][2] (in Japanese) discussed how an FSM can be modeled in combinatorial testing.
 The method they presented in the material is like below,